Salma Hayek Pinault Gives Us a Peek at Her Lavish Wedding on 8th Anniversary

 Happy anniversary, Salma Hayek and Francois-Henri Pinault!

-The mega power couple celebrated their 8-year anniversary on Tuedsay, and the actress was quick to share memories from her big day on Instagram.
+The mega power couple celebrated their 8-year anniversary on Tuesday, and the actress was quick to share memories from her big day on Instagram.

 “The greatest blessing I have in my life is love.
 11 years together, 8 married.
 La mejor bendición que he tenido en mi vida es amor.
 11 años juntos, 8 casados. #weddinganniversary,” Hayek Pinault captioned a beautiful black and white photo from her wedding day in 2009.